Why you should add London to your RTW/Indie trip

-If you're more of a shop-til-you-drop traveler, London will keep you plenty busy.
-There are some incredibly famous department stores in London which are as much tourist attractions as they are shops.
 And when you've had your fill of culture and art, there are plenty of bars, pubs and clubs where you can dance the night away!
 London has something for everyone, and as Samuel Johnson said, 'When one is tired of London, one is tired of life.'

 Certainly London can make you feel cultured and worldly - but it can also make you feel overwhelmed and lost.
 To avoid getting bogged down by London, it's best to know what you're getting into before you arrive.

 As mentioned, London's public transportation system is excellent.
 The London Underground, also known as "The Tube," will get you nearly everywhere you want to go in the city, and quickly.
 Once you figure out how the system works, it's a breeze to use.
 It can be a little more expensive, but there are discount cards available.
 London's legendary red double-decker buses are another means of getting from point to point, and are often quicker for short trips.
 If you're interested in a bit of a tour while you're en route, many of the cabbies in London's famous black cabs are more knowledgeable about the city than some tour guides!

 You can book a flight into London's Heathrow Airport (code: LHR), but depending on where you are coming from you might find lower airfare into Gatwick or Stansted airports.
 On most search engines you can use the code LON to check them all at once, but Heathrow is by far the largest and busiest and usually has the lowest airfares to London from overseas.